A Complete Guide to Slip and Falls on Ice or Snow

 Slip and Fall on Ice or Snow Attorneys

 The laws regarding slip and falls on snow or ice can be confusing.
 If you slipped on ice, it’s normal to be unsure whether someone is liable for your injuries.
-If you don’t know if you have a case, contact a Philadelphia slip and fall attorney at Kane & Silverman.
+If you don’t know if you have a case, contact a Philadelphia and New Jersey slip and fall attorney at Kane & Silverman.
 One of our experienced attorneys will evaluate your claim for free.
 We have offices in Philadelphia, PA and Marlton, NJ for your convenience.
 Contact us at 215-232-1000 or fill out a contact form online.